Accessibility Statement

 3. Make leashed introductions - Make sure the dog is securely leashed but allow the cat to come and go.
 The goal is to get to a point where your dog is calm around the cat.

-4. Let them loose together - Once they are comfortable with each other's presence, allow both pets to be in the same room but keep your dog's leesh on.
-It might come in handy if there's any sudden aggression.
+4. Let them loose together - Once they are comfortable in each other's presence, allow both pets to be in the same room—but keep your dog's leash on in case of sudden aggression.

-5. Allow unsupervised interactions - Once you’re positive the animals won’t try to hurt each other, you can allow unsupervised interactions.
+5. Allow unsupervised interactions - Once you’re positive the pets won’t be aggressive with each other, you can allow unsupervised interactions.

 Introducing a cat to children

-Small children are often less attuned to the acclimation process, and can be less patient with your new cat’s need for space.
+Small children are often less attuned to the acclimation process and can be impatient with your new cat’s need for space.
 Prepare your children for the cat's arrival and help them understand that the cat will need some time, privacy, and space in order to feel truly at home.
-You should ensure that your cat has a space all its own to seek refuge.
-Keep your children from grabbing at the cat and tell them that it's best to let the cat come to them instead.
+You should ensure that your cat has a space to seek refuge.
+Stop your children from grabbing at the cat and tell them it's best to let the cat come to them instead.

 Mistakes to avoid

-• Not expecting accidents - This is going to be a big change for both you and your new cat and that can be very stressful.
-This might lead your cat to pee next to the litter box at first, to be more on edge, and even aggressive sometimes.
-Just remember that everything takes time.
-Especially adjusting to a new home.
+• Not expecting accidents - This is going to be a big change for both you and your new cat, and that can be very stressful.
+This might lead your cat to pee next to the litter box at first, to be more on edge, or even aggressive at times.
+Just remember that everything takes time—especially adjusting to a new home.

-• Throwing the towel too quickly - Be prepared for a cacophony of hissing, spitting, and growling during the first meeting, especially if you try to rush things.
+• Introducing pets too quickly - Be prepared for a cacophony of hissing, spitting, and growling during the first meeting, especially if you try to rush things.

-• Failing to understand the importance of spaying or neutering - Unaltered animals have a much higher risk of ovarian or testicular cancers, tend to roam and get into fights and vocalize and spray urine everywhere and anywhere.
+• Failing to understand the importance of spaying or neutering - Unaltered animals have a much higher risk of certain cancers, tend to roam and get into fights, vocalize, and spray urine.

 8. Schedule a veterinary check-up